black-comb/ts-flex-query/README.md

 ### Creating queries

 Queries are basically composed of pipe operators (`PipeOperator<TIn, TOut>`).
-There is a bunch of predefined pipe operators (see below), but you can also specify your own operators.
+There is a bunch of predefined pipe operators (see examples below and [Operator reference](#operator-reference)), but you can also specify your own operators.

 Whenever you need to create a new query, use the `QueryFactory<T>.create` method.
 It accepts the type parameter `T`, which is the type of the input value, and up to nine pipe operators to be applied in sequence to the input.
 (This method is conceptually similar to RxJs's `Observable.pipe` method.)